-As we learned in my last post, the tireless efforts of Edward Brennan simplified the street names and house numbers of Chicago.
+As I wrote in my last post, the tireless efforts of Edward Brennan simplified the street names and house numbers of Chicago.

 These street name and number changes cause confusion for researchers.
 Tracking down an address can be difficult if you do not have a modern street name.
 Some streets have had many name changes.
 Pulaski was previously called Crawford, and before that, it was 40th Avenue.
 To find out more about the history of any particular street in Chicago, you can look it up in Streetwise Chicago: a History of Chicago Street Names.

 Family history research is a popular reason to trace the history of a street name.
 If you find an ancestor’s address in the 1880 census, you need to convert the house number to the new system to figure out where they actually lived.
 I'll use 20 Ann Street as an example.

 Checking whether a street name is still in use is the first step to confirm the location of a historical address.
 First, I checked the City Clerk's Chicago Street Guide to see if Ann Street still exists.
 It doesn’t.

 One way to untangle the knot of street name changes is to look at historical maps of Chicago.
 The MRL Map Index is organized by subject and chronologically.
 Some maps may have inaccurate information about street names.
 However, historical maps of Chicago are very useful in conjunction with other sources to determine where a street was and which name it had when.
 To unravel the mystery of Ann Street, I used A Guide to the Streets and Avenues of Chicago.

 For a more precise history of where a street existed and when exactly it changed names, the best source is the Municipal Reference Collection's Street Name Index.
 According to all these sources, Ann Street was changed to Racine Avenue.

 Most house numbers in Chicago were changed in 1909, so I looked up the new number in the Municipal Reference Collection's house number conversion guide, New and Old House Numbers.